kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Add issue to a sub-epic (or a Master Epic, if it doesn't belong to any sub-epics)
   - Add issue to the pipeline it should belong to based on its priority
-    - if an issue is of high (immediate) priority, add it to Ready to go (P0) pipeline
+    - if an issue is of high (immediate) priority, add it to Ready to Go (P0) pipeline
     - if an issue is of medium priority, add it to the Backlog (P1) pipeline
     - if an issue is of low priority, add it to the Icebox (P2) pipeline
     - if you are not sure about the priority of an issue, leave it in New Issues pipeline